felixduvallet/ros-travis-integration/README.md

 # Handling Dependencies:

 We handle two types of package dependencies:

-  - packages (ros and otherwise) available through apt-get.
-These are installed using rosdep, based on the information in all the ROS package.xml files.
+  - system dependencies that can be installed using `rosdep`, including other ROS packages and system libraries.
+These get installed using apt-get.
-  - dependencies that must be checked out from source.
-These are handled by 'wstool', and should be listed in a file named dependencies.rosinstall.
-For example, depdendencies.rosinstall has a source dependency on a fork of the pocketsphinx package (you should remove this and replace it with your package dependencies).
-You should use the `https` url (not `ssh`) to check out the repository.
+  - package dependencies that must be checked out from source.
+These are handled by `wstool`, and should be listed in a file named dependencies.rosinstall.

+All dependencies should be handled in one of these fashions; you should not add package dependencies directly to the .travis.yml file.
+If you are missing a package, it's most likely that you haven't defined the dependency in package.xml.

 Note that any packages located inside your catkin workspace will take precendence over the apt-get package (this allows you to use the cutting-edge version of a package directly from github instead of what's available via rosdep).

-All dependencies should be handled in one of these fashions; you should not add package dependencies directly to the .travis.yml file.

 For public builds (i.e. when using travis-ci.org), `wstool` dependencies should use a *public* access link (for instance, the https github address instead of ssh).
 Otherwise you will get a "Permission denied (publickey)" error.

+The `ros_pkg_with_dependencies` **example package** showcases both types of
+dependencies: there's a rosdep dependency on audio_common_msgs, so that package (and its dependencies) will get installed using `rosdep` (i.e. `apt-get`).
+There is also a public repository link inside `dependencies.rosinstall`, so Travis will clone the repository into the workspace before building anything.
+Make sure to remove the contents of dependencies.rosinstall and add your package's source dependencies instead.

 # ROS variables:

 There are two variables you may want to change:

-  - ROS_DISTRO (default is indigo): Note that packages must be available for ubuntu 14.04 trusty, so kinetic is not supported at this time.
+  - ROS_DISTRO (indigo or jade, default is indigo): Note that packages must be available for ubuntu 14.04 trusty, so kinetic is not supported at this time.
   - ROSINSTALL_FILE (default is dependencies.rosinstall in repo): This file
     list all necessary repositories in wstool format (see the ros wiki).
 If the file does not exists then nothing happens.